Experimentally probing entropy reduction via iterative quantum information transfer: Quantum thermodynamics depending on the causal structure of feedback

 where we use the relationships $\rho_{n+1}^{Y_n} = \mathcal{L}_n^{Y_n^{k}}(\tau_n^{Y_n})$ and $\rho_{n+1}^{Y_n^{k^\prime}} = \mathcal{L}_n^{Y_n^{k}}(\tau_n^{Y_n^{k^\prime}})$, monotonicity of relative entropy under CPTP map $\mathcal{L}_n^{Y_n^{k}}$ \cite{petz2003monotonicity}, and the positivity of Holevo information $\chi(\rho_{N+1}:Y_N) \geq 0$ for the derivation.

-Here, we further introduce the measure of quantum information named backward QC-transfer entropy, which is wasted due to the restriction in feedback structure.
+Here, we further introduce the information measure named backward QC-transfer entropy, which is wasted due to the restriction in feedback structure.
 As shown in Fig.~\ref{fig:k_th_order_Markov}, while a portion of information gain $\langle i_{\rm QCT} \rangle$ is fed back to system, another portion is wasted without being utilized in the feedback protocol.
 Under $k$-th-order Markovian feedback, it is defined as

 The conditional Holevo information is defined as $\chi(\rho:y_2|y_1) \equiv \sum_{y_1} P[y_1]S(\rho^{y_1}) -\sum_{y_1,y_2} P[y_1,y_2]S(\rho^{y_1,y_2})$ for the ensemble of the quantum state $\rho^{y_1,y_2}$ with the probability $P[y_1,y_2]$.
 Here, $P[y_1] \equiv \sum_{y_2}P[y_1,y_2]$ is the marginal probability, $\rho^{y_1} \equiv \sum_{y_2}\frac{P[y_1,y_2]}{P[y_1]}\rho^{y_1,y_2}$ is the quantum state conditioned only on $y_1$, and $\rho \equiv \sum_{y_1,y_2} P[y_1,y_2]\rho^{y_1,y_2}$ is the averaged quantum state.
 Considering the quantum-classical-classical state $\sum_{y_1,y_2} P[y_1,y_2]\rho^{y_1,y_2}\otimes\ket{y_1}\bra{y_1}\otimes\ket{y_2}\bra{y_2}$ with the classical registers with orthogonal basis $\{\ket{y_1}\}_{y_1}$ and $\{\ket{y_2}\}_{y_2}$, the conditional Holevo information is equivalent to the conditional quantum mutual information which quantifies the correlation between quantum system and $y_2$ under the condition of $y_1$.
 Therefore, the term $\chi (\tau_{n}:Y_{n-k}|Y_n^k)$ quantifies the system-memory correlation which is not utilized in the feedback process from the $n$-th time onward, as shown in Fig.~\ref{fig:k_th_order_Markov}, and $\chi (\tau_{n}:Y_{n-k}|Y_n^k) - \chi (\rho_{n}:Y_{n-k}|Y_n^k)$ means the amount of unusable correlation that is lost during the feedback process $\mathcal{L}_n^{Y_n^k}$.
 Therefore, we can see from Eq.~(\ref{eq:BQCTE_def}) that $I_{\mathrm{BQC}}^k$ quantifies the wasted correlations between the system and memory as the summation of the two contributions: the correlations lost during the dynamics (i.e., the terms in curly brackets) and the correlations remained at the end (i.e., $\chi(\rho_{N+1}:Y_N)$).
 We can also prove that when the dynamics is fully classical, $I_{\mathrm{BQC}}^k$ is reduced to the (classical) backward transfer entropy \cite{ito2016backward}, which is the measure of wasted classical correlation due to the restriction in the causal structure of feedback (see Appendix~\ref{appss:BTE} for the proof).